GillesArcas/galerie/README.md

 creates a diary file by considering the medias specified by the options `--sourcedir`, `--dates` and `--recursive` with the same behavior as for the command `--gallery`.
 The diary is initialized with a text limited to the dates of the considered medias.

-`--blogger <directory path> --url <url> [--check] [--full]`

-exports the diary file in a format ready for Blogger.
-The url must linked to a page containing the same images as in the diary.
-This is mandatory because it is not possible to upload image by program to Blogger.
-The command exports the diary into the clipboard.
-The `--check` option forces the comparison between local images and Blogger images in case some images could have bee renamed.
-The `--full` option copies a full HTML page to the clipboard.
-This enables to test it locally.

 `--resetcfg`

 resets the configuration file to the factory content.